melihov87/blog_flask/README.md

     CMD ["python", "app.py "]: Launching the application. <br></p>

-<p>mypy.ini:
+<p>mypy.ini: <br>
-The configuration file for the mypy tool that checks type annotations in Python.
+The configuration file for the mypy tool that checks type annotations in Python. <br>
-Helps with static type checking, which improves code quality and helps prevent errors.</p>
+Helps with static type checking, which improves code quality and helps prevent errors.</p> <br>

-<p>pre-commit.sh:
+<p>pre-commit.sh: <br>
-A script for automatically checking the code before committing to Git.
+A script for automatically checking the code before committing to Git. <br>
-It usually contains commands to run linters, tests, or other code checks before committing changes.
+It usually contains commands to run linters, tests, or other code checks before committing changes. <br>
 Example: running flake8, pylint, or tests with pytest to make sure that the code meets the standards before making changes to the repository.</p>

-<p>Code description:
+<p>Code description: <br>
-Application initialization: A Flask application is created, a connection to Elasticsearch is established, and its readiness is checked through the wait_for_elasticsearch function.
+Application initialization: A Flask application is created, a connection to Elasticsearch is established, and its readiness is checked through the wait_for_elasticsearch function. <br>
-Routing and API:
+Routing and API: <br>
-    The code implements basic CRUD operations for posts:
+    The code implements basic CRUD operations for posts: <br>
-        Receiving, creating, updating, deleting posts.
+        Receiving, creating, updating, deleting posts. <br>
-        Search for posts using full-text search in the title and content fields.
+        Search for posts using full-text search in the title and content fields. <br>
-    Elasticsearch is used as a data warehouse.
+    Elasticsearch is used as a data warehouse. <br>
-Exception handling: If the document is not found or another error has occurred, an error with the 404 code and description is returned to the client.</p>
+Exception handling: If the document is not found or another error has occurred, an error with the 404 code and description is returned to the client.</p> <br>